 I am looking at Sabrina.
 Her head is hanging out the window and the air is moving beneath her floppy ears, giving rise to them in a way that suggests her body is capable of flight.
 She makes my heart feel lighter, her being so free, finding joy in simple things.

 The last three weeks had been difficult, watching her struggle, losing the ability to groom herself and topple over; her body emaciated.
 I knew the day was coming—when it was up to me to play God and snuff out her remaining life.
 It had eaten away at me, causing me to dream images of her body’s decay from the inside out.
-She, “Bobbin,” is a favorite among our rescued menagerie; rides atop my shoulder as I do chores around the house, a pet rat that shows me affection like any dog or cat might.
+She, “Bobbin,” is a member of our rescued menagerie; she rides atop my shoulder as I do chores around the house, a pet rat that shows me affection like any dog or cat might.

-There came the wriggle of noses, grimaces and sounds of disgust.
+There came the wriggle of noses, grimaces, and sounds of disgust.
 Not one clutched their heart in empathy.

 These were so-called “animal lovers.”

-Saying “I’d like to take her body with me” brought my euthanasia experience very down-to-earth.
+I took a deep breath.
+Saying those words brought my euthanasia experience down-to-earth.
 I usually don’t have to articulate the words, just check off my preference on some consent form.
 Which was not present.

 I’d like to take with her body with me.

 Dr. Lebowitz entered the room—a man so incredibly kind and empathetic and all-around good human that I’d later send him a thank-you note profusely thanking him and reiterating the sentiment that he was a good human in a world where there weren’t very many.
 He and I engaged in a conference about Bobbin’s prognosis, told me I was doing the right thing in putting her to sleep; she was old and feeble.
 Then he told me I was a good rat mom.